 Arugam Bay and surfing are two words bound together because Arugam Bay is the destination for a topnotch surfing experience in Sri Lanka.
 There are many places around the island for Surfing but none of them has the vibe that surfers are glued to like in Arugambe.
 If you don’t surf here! at least not try it!!! it is a big mistake.

 The wide sandy beaches and shallowness of the beaches on the east coast differ them from the rest of the beaches on the island.
-In the 1970’s beaches on the east coast such as Nilaveli, Pasikuda and Arugam bay became popular among the international travellers.
+In the 1970’s beaches on the east coast such as Nilaveli beach, Pasikuda and Arugam bay became popular among the international travellers.
 But the beginning of the civil war in 1983 was the main reason for isolating these pristine beaches by the travellers and the downfall of the tourism industry in the region.
 After ending the civil war in 2009 it is safe for travellers, hence included in most Sri Lanka road trips like 10 days Sri Lanka tour or 2 weeks Sri Lank tour itinerary.

 Where are Arugam Bay and crocodile rock located?

-Arugam Bay is located about 314 km from Colombo and there are two popular routes to reach Arugam Bay.
-First one is the A4 road via Ratnapura, Pelmadulla, Balangoda, Beragala, Wellawaya, Monaragala, Siyambalanduwa and Potuwil.
-The second route is from Colombo to Pelmadulla then via Tibolkatiya, Udawalawe, Tanamalvila, Wellawaya, Monaragala, Siyabalanduwa and Potuvil.
+Arugam Bay is located about 314 km from Colombo and there are two popular travel routes to reach Arugam Bay.
+First one is the A4 road via Ratnapura, Pelmadulla, Balangoda, Beragala, Wellawaya, Monaragala, Siyambalanduwa and Pottuwil.
+The second route is from Colombo to Pelmadulla then via Tibolkatiya, Udawalawe, Tanamalvila, Wellawaya, Monaragala, Siyabalanduwa and Pottuvil.

 Crocodile Rock is located a few hundred meters south of Arugam Bay beach.
-As the name “crocodile rock” suggests, it is rocky outcrop near the jungle.
+As the name “crocodile rock” suggests, it is a rocky outcrop near the jungle.
 Due to its closeness to the jungle, crocodiles are occurring here very often and there is a very high chance of spotting crocodiles.
 Warning signs are also set up in the area to educate the visitors about crocodile attacks.

 What are the activities can be done in Arugam Bay?